Dr. Jennifer McCracken

 Kaitie Koch started working at the Manning Vet Clinic in August of 2015 and has moved into the role of Office Manager.
 She grew up in Manning and after a few years pursuing various interests at post secondary institutions, Kaitie returned to Manning.
 Having always had a love for animals, working at the Manning Vet Clinic was a natural fit.
 She genuinely enjoys her role at the clinic and looks forward to many years of helping to care for your pets.

-Kaitie currently enjoys the company of three canine friends, one cat, and two horses.
+Kaitie currently enjoys the company of two canine friends, one cat, and two horses.

 Shirley Norman, RVT